Use this fun and helpful guide on how to make fabric bookmarks

 Do you like to spend time reading books?
-Or maybe you have love ones who love to read.
-Then sew this 5 minutes fabric bookmarks.
+Or maybe you have loved ones who love to read.
+Then sew this easy fabric bookmark to make in just 5 minutes.
 Yes, you can make it in just 5 minutes, about the same time as making this ribbon lanyard.

-This post may contain affiliate link, please see Disclosure Policy for details.
+As an Amazon Associate I earn from qualifying purchases.
+This post may contain affiliate links.
+Please see the Disclosure Policy for details.

-It is a perfect afternoon project to use up those fabric scraps, or upcycle used clothes, handkerchief, or any fabric that is not too bulky.
+Making bookmarks is also a perfect afternoon project to use up those fabric scraps or upcycle used clothes, handkerchiefs, or any fabric that is not too bulky.

 What You Need To Make Fabric Bookmarks

 You can use any thin cotton fabric for this project.
-The quilt weight cotton is the perfect material to use.
+However, quilt-weight cotton is the perfect material to use.

 - Fabric scraps (cotton quilt, handkerchief, or used shirt)